 16.4 Coaches who fail on a repeated basis to perform the duties as outlined above will be subject to disciplinary action by the Board of Directors.

-18.2 Practices will be limited to one session per week with one game, twice per week with no game and none per week with two games.
-Practice sessions shall not exceed one hour in length.
+18.2 Practices for the 6U age group will be limited to one session per week with one game, twice per week with no game and none per week with two games.
+Sessions shall not exceed one hour in length.